Posts

 Extralogical Reasoning on Evolution and its Common Misconceptions

 Nature is governed by complexity theory; biospheres follow the laws of Nature; and evolution is their self-organized change.
 Thus, a comprehensive study of Complexity and general evolution is almost one in the same (Complexity and complex systems will be explained) .
 The articles on Complexity and especially popular environmentalism are effectively treatments on evolution, but they’re presented differently and focus less on specific traits.
 All novelties have origins in lesser things, and rarely do they emerge from their roots without bringing something from whence they came.
-When the human thinking organ rose from the ruthless chaos of the Evolutionary Experiment, it remained bound by the same chains that held back its prototypes.
-Human beings might be an evolutionary novelty, but they are not aliens from Earth; they hail from the same taxonomic tree as Earth’s other lifeforms, the same tree that has propagated up...
+When the human thinking organ rose from the ruthless chaos of the Evolutionary Experiment, it remained bound by the same chains as its prototypes.
+Human beings might be an evolutionary novelty, but they are not aliens from Earth; they hail from the same taxonomic tree as Earth’s other lifeforms, the same tree that has propagated upwards and ou...

 Extralogical Reasoning: Unidentified Misconceptions on Advisement